bjornregnell/reqeng-book/slides/02-func.md

  Goal model         &  E/R-diagrams        & Narratives \\
  Context diagram    &  Class diagrams      & State diagrams \\
                     &  Regular expressions & Interaction diagrams\\
-                    &  Protocol data specs & Data-flow diagrams \\
+                    &  Protocol buffers    & Data-flow diagrams \\
 \end{tabular}

-\vspace{1em}
+%\vspace{0.5em}
+%{\itshape\footnotesize Singularis: often only one, Pluralis: often many needed}

+* *Singularis:* often only one, *pluralis:* often many needed %\vspace{0.5em}
-In complement or alternative to above techniques:
+* Common complement to any technique:
   * **Feature requirements** in natural language:
     * explicit textual requirements ''The system shall...''
     * a product property that can be selected for a release or postponed
     * can combine functional aspects (data, logic) and quality aspects
     * link to above models

 > file = data-modeling